About

 Secondly, I like cartoony-style graphics (see my made-up word cartoophilia), and many Web-1.0 sites use simple, cartoony graphics.

-Finally, I like read-only content, and this can tie in with what I said regarding bloated modern websites.
+Finally, I like read-only content, and this can tie in with what I said regarding bloated websites.
 Modern websites archive poorly.
-I’ve wanted to save forum posts, Facebook posts, etc. online – only to find that the information is sometimes hard to archive – probably due to non-HTML and CSS elements.
+I’ve wanted to save forum posts, Facebook posts, etc. online – only to find that the information has been sometimes hard to archive – probably due to non-HTML and CSS elements.
 Even if the textual content is archived, the saved pages take a long time to load, and once loaded, they look ugly with the “broken image” icons – and site elements not arranged properly.
-However, with properly-coded Web-1.0 sites, content is much easier to archive – and retain its aesthetic value.
+However, with properly-coded Web-1.0 sites, content is much easier to archive and to retain its aesthetic value.
 Also, while I like the interactive ability of Web-2.0 and Web-3.0 sites, I’ve feared that it puts the content at greater risk for being unintentionally edited or deleted.
 Read-only material provides an extra barrier of protection – and ensures that content is unchanged.

 Navigation